elinsprojects/Breathe-And-Play-VR/README.md

 # Breathe-And-Play-VR
-Some Code Examples from my thesis project built in Unity VR, designed to aid individuals with chronic pain with breathe work and distraction therapy.
+Some Code Examples from my thesis project built in Unity VR, designed to aid individuals with chronic pain with breath work and distraction therapy.

 # Breathe-And-Play-VR Game Logic